szhu/osx-pyutils/README.md

 osx_keychain.py
 ===============

 Want to save passwords securely via Python?
-Now you can, via OS X's "security" command — and this!
+Now you can, via OS X's `security` command — and this!

 Example
 -------